AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/autoscaling.md

 ### Load testing

-After Adobe enables Auto scaling on your Cloud project, you should perform load testing in the Staging environment.
+First, Adobe enables Auto scaling on your Cloud project staging cluster.
+Then after you perform and complete load testing in the Staging environment, Adobe enables Auto scaling on your production cluster.
+For guidance on load testing, see [Performance testing](../launch/checklist.md#performance-testing).

 ### IP allowlist

-If you have the IP addresses for your core nodes (1, 2, and 3) and web nodes (4, 5, and 6) in an allowlist, then there is no action required.
-After enabling Auto scaling, the outbound web node traffic is routed through the IP addresses of the core nodes 1, 2, and 3.
-If you do not have the IP addresses for nodes 1, 2, and 3 in your allowlist, then you must update the allowlist.
+After enabling Auto scaling, the outbound web node traffic is routed through the IP addresses of the service nodes.
+It is best to include the IP addresses of all six nodes.
+If you use an allowlist with a third-party service that is not bundled with your Adobe Commerce on cloud infrastructure project, then you may need to update the IP addresses in the third-party sevice allowlist:

+- If the allowlist contains the IP addresses for your service nodes (1, 2, and 3), then there is no action required.
+- If the allowlist contains the IP addresses for your service nodes (1, 2, and 3) and web nodes (4, 5, and 6)—all six nodes—then there is no action required.
+- If the allowlist contains the IP addresses _only_ for your web nodes (4, 5, and 6), then you need to update the allowlist to include the IP addresses for the service nodes.